 “Even with marriage equality now the law of the land, the battle for LGBT rights at the state level continues to be a story of both successes and setbacks,” said HRC President Chad Griffin.
 “Though a number of states are expanding access to full equality for LGBT people and their families, a majority of states are still struggling to reach even a basic level of equality for LGBT people.”

 Support the Equality Act.
-LGBT people across the country remain vulnerable to discrimination on a daily basis and too often have little recourse.
-In many states, same-sex couples have the right to marry but have no explicit non-discrimination protection under state law.
-The current patchwork of protections for LGBT people across the country is inadequate.
+LGBTQ people across the country remain vulnerable to discrimination on a daily basis and too often have little recourse.
+The current patchwork of protections for LGBTQ people across the country is inadequate.
 Every person, every employer and every business should know that discrimination is wrong and illegal, no matter where they live or work.
-LGBT people and their families need clear, consistent protections against discrimination under federal law.
+LGBTQ people and their families need clear, consistent protections against discrimination under federal law.
 Find out more from the HRC and Lamba Legal.